cloudfoundry/bpm-release/docs/runtime.md

 If you require longer than this then you should use a [drain script][drain] for your server.
 The drain script should put your server in such a state that it can shutdown within 15 seconds.
 It is acceptable and supported to terminate your process while running the drain script.
+However, if you do terminate the process then you should also delete the PID file.

 [post-start]:https://bosh.io/docs/post-start.html
 [drain]:https://bosh.io/docs/drain.html